Gorilla Tag: Gameplay

 In Gorilla Tag, players assume the role of gorillas without legs, officially nicknamed "monkes".
 Control focuses on the player's hand movements, allowing the monke to walk, jump by pushing away from surfaces, and climb with its arms.
 A grip button allows the player to hold on to objects.
 Multiple environments, such as Forest, Cave, and Canyon, are available to choose, and a voice chat feature is enabled by default.
 Avatar cosmetics can be bought with an in-game currency, Shiny Rocks, which is obtainable through daily logins or in-app purchases.

-A match is formed through queues of three types: default, competitive, and minigame, the last of which allows for matches with custom rules.
+A match is formed through queues of multiple types, including minigame, which allows for matches with custom rules.
 The game has featured four main game modes.